We're available to help you Monday through Friday. We are closed most major holidays.

 VIEW DETAILS When do ticket sales cut off on days when there is a drawing?

-Tickets can be purchased until 10:45 p.m. for everything EXCEPT Powerball, which stops sales at 10 p.m. (if you’re up that late...or are waiting until the last minute.
-What are you waiting til the last minute for anyway?)
+Tickets can be purchased until 10:45 p.m. for everything EXCEPT Powerball, which stops sales at 10 p.m., and Cash4Life®, which stops sales at 8:45 p.m.

 VIEW DETAILS Can tickets be canceled?

-Mega Millions, Powerball, Win for Life and Decades of Dollars tickets CANNOT be canceled.
+Mega Millions, Powerball, and Cash4Life® tickets CANNOT be canceled.
 Want to be sure you got the right numbers?
 Filling out a playslip is the way to go!
-For Pick 3, Pick 4 and Cash 5, take a minute to check your tickets before you leave the store.
+For Pick 3, Pick 4, Cash 5, and Bank a Million, take a minute to check your tickets before you leave the store.
 If it’s not what you wanted, ask the clerk to cancel it.

 VIEW DETAILS What is "Cash Option"?